Things to Know:

 The Boulder Concert Band rehearses on Monday evenings, September through May, from 7:00 to 9:00 p.m. at Harvest Baptist Church, 7493 Old Mill Trail, Boulder, CO 80301.

-Beginning in October, 2024, formal fall and winter performances will be at our new location, Mountain View Methodist Church, 355 Ponca Place, Boulder, CO 80303.
-We will play a Memorial Concert on the Sunday morning before Memorial Day in May, at the North Boulder Park, 800 Dellwood Ave., Boulder CO 80301.
+Formal fall, winter, and spring performances are at Mountain View United Methodist Church, 355 Ponca Place, Boulder, CO 80303.
+We will play a Memorial Concert on the Sunday morning before Memorial Day in May, at North Boulder Park, 800 Dellwood Ave., Boulder CO 80301.
 Summer Concerts in the Parks are presented on Monday evenings, June through early August, at a different City of Boulder park each week.
 We may play additional Fourth of July concerts at Chautauqua Park and for the City of Louisville fireworks celebration (currently at Coal Creek Golf Course).
 A private concert may also be presented in mid-August to the residents of Frasier Retirement Community.

 Membership & Expectations menu